If you’re considering a Bull Terrier as a pet, you may be wondering,

 With that being said, some things can bring about aggressive behaviors.

-Bull Terriers that suffer from rage syndrome or Bull Terriers that have been improperly socialized or trained can become aggressive, and may bite without warning.
+Bull Terriers suffering from rage syndrome or improperly socialized or trained can become aggressive and bite without warning.

-With proper training, this behavior can be curbed, but it is vital to stop it as soon as it becomes evident.
+This behavior can be curbed with proper training, but it is vital to stop it as soon as it becomes evident.

 Check Out More: British Dog Breeds